 How They’re Doing

-Trumpeter swans have undergone a heartwarming comeback since being eliminated from Minnesota in the 1800s.
-Thanks to captive breeding programs and habitat protection efforts, the trumpeter swan population is now estimated to be about 5,500 birds in Minnesota with more than 35,000 across the continent/hemisphere.
+Trumpeter swans have experienced a heartwarming comeback since being eliminated from Minnesota in the 1800s.
+Thanks to captive breeding programs and habitat protection efforts, the trumpeter swan population is now estimated to contain over 17,000 birds in Minnesota, and more than 63,000 across North America.

 - The trumpeter swan gets its name from its boisterous honk, which sounds like a trumpet or French horn.

 - A trumpeter swan’s neck is as long as its body.
-It allows the bird to reach plants far beneath the surface of the water, and provides room for the body parts needed to produce the bird’s signature call.
+It allows the bird to reach plants far beneath the surface of the water and aids in producing the swan’s signature call.

-- Trumpeter swans are the largest swans and among the world’s largest birds.
+- Trumpeter swans are the largest species of swan and are among the world’s largest birds.

 - Male swans are called cobs and females are called pens.
 The young are called cygnets.

-- A trumpeter swan’s nest mound may be up to 12 feet in diameter – the size of the free-throw circle on a basketball court.
+- A trumpeter swan’s nest mound may be up to 12 feet in diameter – the size of the center circle on a basketball court!

-- Trumpeter swans are very sensitive to lead poisoning from ammunition they find when foraging for food.
+- Trumpeter swans are sensitive to lead poisoning from hunting ammunition that they find when foraging.

-Hunted extensively for feathers, meat, and sport, trumpeter swans were extirpated from Minnesota in the late 1800s.
+Hunted extensively for feathers, meat and sport, trumpeter swans were extirpated from Minnesota in the late 1800s.
 Reintroduction efforts began in 1966.
-Today Minnesota is home to more than 5,500 trumpeter swans.
+Today, Minnesota is home to more than 17,000 trumpeter swans.

 A century ago, hunters killed many trumpeter swans for feathers, skins, and meat.
 By 1884, trumpeter swans were no longer found in Minnesota, and by the 1930s only 69 trumpeter swans lived in the lower 48 states.
-In 1966, Hennepin Parks began breeding trumpeter swans.
-In 1980 the Minnesota Zoo received a breeding pair from Hennepin Parks and signed an agreement with the Minnesota Department of Natural Resources to help reintroduce swans to Minnesota.
+In 1966, Hennepin Parks (now called Three Rivers Park District) began breeding trumpeter swans.
+In 1980, the Minnesota Zoo received a breeding pair from Hennepin Parks and signed an agreement with the Minnesota Department of Natural Resources to help reintroduce swans to Minnesota.